huggingface/blog/ai-webtv.md

 We’ve witnessed it with large language models and their ability to synthetize convincing content that mimics human responses, but this takes a whole new dimension when applied to video.

 Text-to-video models have to synthesize animated sequences, and consequently try to emulate and simulate all the physics and entity behaviors we see in the scene.
-This works well when asking a realistic content, but that can also work with unseen scenes as well.
+This works well when asking for realistic content, but it can work with unseen scenes as well.

 <figure class="image flex items-center text-center m-0 w-full">
    <video